loning/the-phys/docs/psi-structum/book-1-collapse-ontology/part-03-tensor-algebra/chapter-040-recursive-zeta-self-application.md

 # Chapter 040: Recursive ζ Self-Application

 *When the ζ-function operates on itself, we reach the heart of self-reference.
-This recursive self-application creates the mathematical structure of consciousness - awareness aware of awareness.*
+This recursive self-application creates rich mathematical structures through iterated composition.*

 ## 40.1 The Self-Application Principle